iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ***

 ## Applications and Versions
-Iter8 defines an application very broadly as anything that can be instantiated (run) on Kubernetes, which can be versioned, and for which metrics can be collected.
+Iter8 defines an application broadly as an entity that can be:

-### Examples
+1. instantiated (run) on Kubernetes,
+2. can be versioned, and
+3. for which metrics can be collected.

+??? example "Examples"
     * A Kubernetes service whose versions correspond to `deployments`.
     * A Kubernetes service whose versions correspond to `statefulsets`.
     * A Knative service whose versions correspond to `revisions`.
     * A KFServing inference service, whose versions correspond to model `revisions`.
     * A distributed application whose versions correspond to Helm `releases`.

 ## Objectives

 **Objectives** correspond to service-level objectives or SLOs.
 In Iter8 experiments, objectives are specified as metrics along with acceptable limits on their values.
 Iter8 will report how versions are performing with respect to these metrics and whether or not they satisfy the objectives.

-### Example
+??? example "Examples"

-An example of an objective is as follows: the 99th-percentile tail latency of the version should be under 50 msec.
+    * The 99th-percentile tail latency of the application should be under 50 msec.
+    * The precision of the ML model version should be over 92%.
+    * The (average) number of GPU cores consumed by a model should be under 5.0

 ***

 ## Reward
 **Reward** typically corresponds to a business metric which you wish to optimize during an A/B testing experiment.
-In Iter8 experiments, reward is specified as a metrics along with a preferred direction, which could be `high` or `low`.
+In Iter8 experiments, reward is specified as a metric along with a preferred direction, which could be `high` or `low`.

-### Examples
+??? example "Examples"
+    * User-engagement
+    * Conversion rate
+    * Click-through rate
+    * Revenue

-Examples of reward includes user-engagement, conversion rate, click-through rate, revenue, precision, recall, and accuracy (for ML models), all of which have a preferred direction `high`.
-The number of GPU cores consumed by an ML model version is an example of a reward with preferred direction `low`.
+    * Precision, recall, or accuracy (for ML models)
+    * Number of GPU cores consumed by an ML model

+    All but the last example above have a preferred direction `high`; the last example is that of a reward with preferred direction `low`.

 ***